-This guide shares how to build an easy new deck for a plug and play hot tub, without cutting any wood!
-Creates a strong, attractive and cost effective platform that can be used for many different things!
+This guide shares building a deck for a plug and play hot tub, without cutting any wood!
+It creates an easy-to-build strong, attractive and cost effective, long-lasting deck or hot tub platform that can be used for many different things!
+No deck stairs nor handrails required.

 This post contains some affiliate links in which I earn a small percentage from qualifying purchases through these links, at no extra cost to you.
 Thank-you for helping to support my blog!